jonkwee/cf-for-k8s-on-vm/README.md

 2. Install [Vagrant](https://www.vagrantup.com/downloads) so we can use its CLI to build and manage the VM.
 3. Install [Vagrant VMware Utility](https://www.vagrantup.com/vmware/downloads) so we can bridge Vagrant with VMWare.
 4. After making sure that Vagrant is successfully installed onto your system, run `vagrant plugin install vagrant-vmware-desktop` to install the plugin for VMware.
+5. Create a docker repository in the docker account you are using.
-5. Clone this repository to your local system and run `vagrant up` in the same path where the Vagrantfile is.
+6. Clone this repository to your local system and in configs/configs.yml, replace your docker credentials.
+7. Run `vagrant up` in the same path where the Vagrantfile is.
 This should start up the build for the VM and provision the tools to allow cf-for-k8s to run.

 ## Warning
 - The VM is set to start up with 12 cpus and 20GB of RAM.
 You can configure the starting numbers in the Vagrantfile but I only have success starting up cf-for-k8s using 20GB of RAM.